 HFACO member physicians and hospitals are compensated financially for achieving very specific care outcomes for patients.
 Conversely, the HFACO is penalized financially for not reaching the goals as outlined by Medicare.

 How will this impact Henry Ford Health System financially?

 Simply put, HFHS and the members of the HFACO benefit financially for reaching overall care objectives as outlined by Medicare.
 These objectives are fully supported by HFHS and the HFACO as best practices, many of which are already being applied to the care of our Medicare patients.
 The difference is that now the HFACO will be financially compensated by Medicare for achieving these objectives.

 Who is in charge of the HFACO?

 Bruce Muma, MD – HFACO Interim President and Executive; HFACO Chief Medical Officer.

 How long is this ACO contract?

-The contract term is for three years.
+The contract term is for three years, beginning in January 2016.
 After that time, both sides can reevaluate to see if the relationship will continue.